 - Zip Ties (yep, I roll like that sometimes)

-As a reminder here’s where we started.
-Do you see that bamboo at the top?
+Here’s what I started with.
+See that bamboo at the top?
 That’s what I was using to hold up some tab top curtains I made.
-Well, they weren’t my best work and neither was that bamboo so they both had to go.
-I’ll be re-purposing the curtains into a table cloth for our patio dining table.
-More on that later but now back to today’s project.
+They weren’t my best work and neither was that bamboo so both had to go.

-Oh, I nearly forgot to mention, don’t forget to slide on the curtain ring hooks before you install your rod.
+- Don’t forget to slide on the curtain ring hooks before you zip tie the second side.

 Ok, hard part is done, the rest goes pretty quickly.
 I had already washed and dried my drop cloth (for shrinkage) so I was ready to hang them.

-You can use as many rings as you want, I already had two packs of seven so I used seven per side.
-Just make sure you use an odd number, you’ll know why in a minute.
+Use as many rings as you want, I already had two packs of seven so I used seven per side.
+Just make sure you use an odd number, here’s why that’s important:

 - Clip each side of the folded drop cloth to the outer rings for the side you’re working on.

-- Slide the outer rings together to find the center of the drop cloth and clip it to the center ring.
+- Slide the outer rings together and pull out on the center fabric to find the exact center of the drop cloth.
+Clip the center ring to the folded center of the drop cloth.

-- Spread out the drop cloth between the far right and the middle ring clip, now eyeball the placement of the other two so you have 3 equal sections.
+- Spread out the drop cloth between the far right and the middle ring clip, now eyeball (or measure) the placement of the other two so you have 3 equal sections.
+Clip to the drop cloth.

 - Repeat step 3 for the left half of that drop cloth panel.